 13. Outgoingness: “I’ve found geniuses able to make friends easily and be easy on their friends.
 Be a ‘booster,’ not someone that puts others down.
 That attitude will win you many valuable friends.”—Dr. Alfred Barrios

-If you’ll be a booster to your children, family, friends, and colleagues, you’ll be liked and admired by one and all.
+If you’ll be a booster for your children, family, friends, and colleagues, you’ll be liked and admired by one and all.

 Always remember to use Outgoingness.
 Be a booster.
 And be a genius.